LambdaTest/documentation/docs/analytics-modules-test-overview.md

 The following are the different use cases to annalyze your tests with **Test Trends**:

 - Analyze the performance your of the tests which are run on the platform.
-- Filter by any test capablity and track the performance of the tests.
+- Filter by any test capability and track the performance of the tests.
 - Track trends of individual capability applied for the tests for the executed on the Lambdatest platform.

 ## Test Device Coverage